The GPS location in your Google or Apple map comes to you from 12,500 miles in space. And that's just one tiny bit of what GPS actually does.

 It's a lot more than just driving directions.
 Managed by the US Space Force, GPS factors into a huge amount of the high-tech world we live in.

-On Thursday around noon local time, a SpaceX Falcon 9 rocket will lift into the heavens from Cape Canaveral, Florida, carrying a boxy, 5,000-pound, antenna-studded GPS satellite toward its destination 12,500 miles away, up in what's known as medium Earth orbit.
+On Thursday about 10 minutes after noon local time, a SpaceX Falcon 9 rocket rose into the heavens from Cape Canaveral, Florida, carrying a boxy, 5,000-pound, antenna-studded GPS satellite toward its destination 12,500 miles away, up in what's known as medium Earth orbit.
 From that distant vantage point, it'll soon beam signals that'll help you find your way to your cousin's new house out in the suburbs or a vacation destination two states away.

 If you stop at an ATM along the way to grab some cash, those signals will also help the bank know your withdrawal happened after your direct deposit paycheck refreshed your finances.
 They'll be a factor, too, in whether your cellphone call to your cousin, or the rental agent, goes through without garbling or fading.